Monmouthshire: Waterways

 In its industrial heyday in the 18th and 19th centuries, the eastern periphery of the South Wales Coalfield was served by the Monmouthshire and Brecon Canal which connected the coalfield with the port at Newport.
 Today, the canal is a popular route for leisure cruising but most of its length lies within the principal areas of Torfaen, Blaenau Gwent and Newport.
 The Monmouthshire villages of Gilwern, Govilon and Goetre, on the western extremity of the county, remain adjacent to the canal.

 Tourism

 Tourism remains an important element of the county's economy.
 It generated just under £245 million in income in 2019, from 2.28 million visitors.
-The sector also provides employment for over 3,000 inhabitants of the county, approximately 10 per cent of the total working population.
+The sector also provided employment for over 3,000 inhabitants of the county, approximately 10 per cent of the total working population.
+By 2023, tourist numbers had risen to 2.29 million per annum, generating £329 million in income, and supporting around 3,500 jobs.